-Replacing other roof supports with timber trusses has already become the standard choice for building construction, especially for residential buildings.
-When it comes to the roof, there is no doubt that there is a need for stable and high quality support, and the roof trusses offer a number of advantages in this regard, as compared to, for example, traditional beam solutions.
+Choosing other roof structures with timber trusses has already become the standard choice for building construction, especially for residential buildings.
+When it comes to the roof, there is no doubt that there is a need for stable and high-quality structure, and the roof trusses offer a number of advantages in this regard, as compared to, for example, traditional rafter solutions.

 Timber trusses are incredibly strong and can be installed much faster, saving time and resources.
-They effectively move the entire weight to the outer walls of the building, releasing the load from the inside.
+They effectively move the entire load to the outer walls of the building.
 However, it is also important to choose the right solution here, since in the construction world it is possible to choose both timber and metal roof trusses.

 - Resistant to cold weather;